- Register and pay by close of business on Friday 30 January to save R2050.00. Pay R5900 per delegate as opposed to R7950. T & C’s apply.

 R6350 exc.
 VAT per delegate – NGO’s and Associations

 Early Bird discounts may be available on promotion.
-Look out for a promotional Code.
+Look out for a promotional Code or offer.
 The course fee is inclusive of the event proceedings, materials, refreshments and lunches.

 How to Register: